Multiscale Multi-Type Spatial Bayesian Analysis for High-Dimensional Data with Application to Wildfires and Migration: Methodologies

 for $i=1,...,n_1^*$, $j=1,...,n_2$, and $k=1,...,n_1$.
 Note that $n_1^*<n_1$ where $n_1^*$ is the number of point-referenced locations with nonzero annual average number of fires and $n_1$ is the number of all point-referenced locations.
 For $m=1,2,3$, $\boldsymbol{x}_m$ are $p_m$-dimensional column vectors of known covariates, respectively, and $\boldsymbol{\beta}_m$ are the corresponding $p_m$-dimensional unknown regression coefficients.
 We let $\boldsymbol{g}_m$ to be prespecified $r$-dimensional spatial basis functions.
 We allow for multiple scales through $\boldsymbol{g}_m$.
 In particular, we assume Gaussian radial basis functions for $\boldsymbol{g}_m(\boldsymbol{s})$ and perform spatial COS through integration such that,

 where $|A_j|$ denotes the area of $A_j$.
 The associated $\boldsymbol{\eta}_m$ are $r$-dimensional vectors of random effects.
 The random effect $\boldsymbol{\eta}_1$ allows for cross-type covariances (e.g., $cov(Y_1(\boldsymbol{s}_i),Y_2(A_j))=\boldsymbol{g}_1(\boldsymbol{s}_i)'cov(\boldsymbol{\eta}_1)\boldsymbol{g}_2(A_j)\neq 0$).
 When examining Figure \ref{fig:fire_data}, the presence of a fire (i.e., $Z_3$) displays a functionally simplistic pattern: high incidences of fire in the far west coast, followed by the mid-west and southeast, and some fine-scale variability throughout the spatial domain.
 Consequently, we assume fewer basis functions (than $Y_1$ and $Y_2$) to define $Y_3$ to model the simplistic small-scale variability, and include a fine-scale variability term $\xi_3$.
 The presence of $\boldsymbol{\eta}_2$ and $\boldsymbol{\eta}_3$, and $\boldsymbol{g}_i\neq \boldsymbol{g}_j$ for $i\neq j$ implies that each response has a different marginal spatial covariance.
 The $\xi_m$ are the terms for uncorrelated (or weakly correlated) variability that is typically assumed to be normally distributed with mean zero and some variance.
 The aforementioned components of the model are common specifications in spatial statistics and are traditionally referred to as large-scale variability (i.e., $\boldsymbol{x}_m'\boldsymbol{\beta}_m$), small-scale variability (i.e., $\boldsymbol{g}_m'\boldsymbol{\eta}_m$), and fine-scale variability (i.e., $\xi_m$), respectively \citep{cressie2011statistics}.
-However, following a recently introduced method named Exact Posterior Regression (EPR, \citealp{BC23}), we introduce an extra discrepancy term (i.e., $\delta_m$), which is partially motivated by modeling signal-to-noise covariance between the signal $Y_m$ and the noise $\delta_m$.
+However, availing of results from \citet{BC23}, we introduce an extra discrepancy term (i.e., $\delta_m$), which is partially motivated by modeling signal-to-noise covariance between the signal $Y_m$ and the noise $\delta_m$.

 Let $n\equiv n_1^*+n_2+n_1$ and $p\equiv p_1+p_2+p_3$.
 We organize the latent random variables in (\ref{eq:datamodel}) into an $n$-dimensional vector, $\mathbf{y}=(Y_1(\boldsymbol{s}_1),...,Y_1(\boldsymbol{s}_{n_1^*}),Y_2(A_1),...,Y_2(A_{n_2}),Y_3(\boldsymbol{s}_1),...,Y_3(\boldsymbol{s}_{n_1}))'$.
 We can express $\mathbf{y}$ as follows,